FarhatBuet14/Mark-NET/README.md

 # Mark-NET
-This purpose of this repository is to detect abnormal marks on images which is not seen while training.
+The purpose of this project is to detect abnormal marks on images which is not seen while training.